 Loan Consolidation – A Money Management Tool

-Some students may wish to consolidate their federal student loans just prior to the end of their grace period.
+Not all students will want to consolidate their federal loans.
 There are many factors to consider when deciding whether or not to consolidate your loans.
-Visit https://loanconsolidation.ed.gov for more information.
-Clarkson students and alumni may also discuss their loan consolidation options with the staff at SALTMONEY.org by calling 855-469-2724.
+Visit www.studentaid.ed.gov/repay-loans/consolidation for more information.
+Clarkson students and alumni may also discuss their loan consolidation options with the staff at www.saltmoney.org by calling (855) 469-2724.

-If you feel you may be eligible for Public Service Loan Forgiveness, the count of payments (120) restarts with a consolidated loan.
-Therefore, you would want to consolidate early, and then be sure you are set up for an income based repayment plan.
+If you feel you may be eligible for Public Service Loan Forgiveness, the count of payments (120) restarts with a consolidation loan.
+Therefore, you would want to consolidate early and then be sure you are set up for an income based repayment plan.

 If you consolidate more than $7,500, your repayment period will automatically be extended.
-For example, if you consolidate between $20,000 and $39,999, you will be given a 20 year repayment.
-Although you can still make larger than required payments, paying for a longer period will result in more total interest paid.
+For example, if you consolidate between $20,000 and $39,999, you will be given a 20 year repayment period.
+Although you can still make larger than required payments; paying for a longer period of time will result in more total interest paid.

 - Will you be eligible for deferments and what are they?
+Are you eligible for student deferment while enrolled as a graduate student?
 Will you be eligible for forbearance?

 - Who will you be making payments to?